- 1 Diablo 2 Quests and Areas

 Alvls: Nihlathak’s Temple (32/63/83), Halls of Anguish (33/63/83), Halls of Pain (34/64/84), Halls of Vaught (36/64/84)

-Note: If the Halls of Pain waypoint is activated and Nihlathak is defeated, the quest portal to Nihlathak’s Temple will later disappear after speaking with Anya.
+Note: In legacy versions (1.14d and earlier), if the Halls of Pain waypoint is activated and Nihlathak is defeated, the quest portal to Nihlathak’s Temple will later disappear after speaking with Anya.
 This makes access to Pindleskin a lot more time consuming.
 Therefore, most players prefer to leave the Halls of Pain waypoint undiscovered and untagged, so that the red quest portal remains available for rapid repeated Pindleskin encounters.

 The Ancients (Rite of Passage)